The Best Supernatural Horror Movies To Watch

 The Sixth Sense (1999)

-M. Night Shyamalan's The Sixth Sense tells the story of a young boy who can see and communicate with the dead and his relationship with a troubled psychologist trying to help him.
-The film balances suspense with poignant moments beautifully, exploring themes of grief, redemption, and human connection beyond death.
+The film balances suspense with poignant moments beautifully, and explores themes of grief, redemption, and human connection beyond death.
 And it has one of the most iconic twist endings of all time.
 [The Sixth Sense on IMDB]

 Paranormal Activity (2007)

 Oren Peli’s Paranormal Activity focuses on a couple haunted by a demonic presence in their home, it uses subtlety and anticipation to build terror rather than relying on gore or jump scares.
-This technique proved incredibly effective at creating a sense of realism and intimacy.
-The first one is good, but I didn't much care for the sequels [Paranormal Activity on IMDB]

 Hereditary (2018)